Ashill, Norfolk: History

 Ashill was originally called Asleigh, which meant a clearing in the Ash wood.
 The parish church of St Nicholas dates from the 14th century and stands close to the group of houses that form the oldest part of the village.
 The village centres on the green and a duck pond.
 Drovers travelling to Swaffham market would stay overnight on the green, using a shed as accommodation, whilst their cattle grazed on the green and drank from the pond.

 Community

-School

 The original school was built using funds from Rev. Bartholomew Edwards and opened in 1848.
 Bartholomew was the longest-serving incumbent of a single parish, totalling 76 years in Ashill, from 1813 to 1889.

 The National Society for Promoting Religious Education built an adjoining classroom and school house in 1876 and the school name was changed to Ashill National School.
 The school house was taken over by Norfolk Education committee in 1957, however, this was subsequently sold on again in 1979.
-It is now the headquarters for the local St John Ambulance division.
+It was once the headquarters for the local St John Ambulance division, but has been renovated into a house.
 The present school building, housing Ashill Voluntary Controlled Primary School, was opened by the Bishop of Lynn, The Right Reverend David Bentley, in 1989 and caters for 119 pupils.

-Shops

-Although the local Post Office has closed, there is a new general store in the village, and is now the only shop actively trading.

-Amenities

-The Community Centre complex was completed in the 1970s and provides Ashill with the main event hall, with a large grassed playing field for sporting activities with tennis court, basketball court and MUGA equipment as well as children's swings etc. It also houses recycling bottle and clothes banks.
-The Village Aid's Call-in centre was converted from the village coal store next to the pond and operates as a drop-in centre for the local community.
-Allotments are available from the Parish Council for a moderate rent.
-Ashill has facilities that cater for a wide age-range from a Toddlers club, the bowls club (indoor and outdoor) was operated from the Old Hall Leisure Centre, however, this has been closed in 2020 and both bowls clubs are seeking alternative venues in the village as at February 2021.
-The Hall remains open (which also has a fully licensed function suite and two bars).
-The Lodge Care Home for the elderly is under extensive renovation with new wings being added.
-The White Hart public house which was run as McTaggarts from 2010, was reopened under new management in October 2020 and now offers an extensive in house, takeaway and all day service for breakfast, coffee & cake and more.

-The Ashill Recycling Centre is open all year and operates a very good system, covering almost all waste items.

-Newsletter
+A community centre complex was completed in the 1970s and provides an event hall, grassed playing field, tennis court, basketball court and play area.
 The village has its own free monthly newsletter, Ashlink Magazine, which contains local notices, announcements, detail on local events, clubs, societies and submissions from local residents.